factorio-item-browser/export-data/README.md

 [![Build Status](https://travis-ci.com/factorio-item-browser/export-data.svg?branch=master)](https://travis-ci.com/factorio-item-browser/export-data)
 [![codecov](https://codecov.io/gh/factorio-item-browser/export-data/branch/master/graph/badge.svg)](https://codecov.io/gh/factorio-item-browser/export-data)

-This small library provides a data format used for temporarily persisting the exported data from the Factorio game to the disk to later import it into the actual database.
+This library provides a data structure used to persist all the exported data from the Factorio game to the disk to later upload it to the server and import it into the actual database.

-This persistence step is required because the export is executed on a local machine (able to run Factorio), which is not able to directly access the database.
-The files created by this library can be easily uploaded to the server and loaded by the importing script.
+This persistence layer is required because the export gets executed on a local machine (able to run Factorio), which does not have access to the database on the server.
+This library simplifies uploading all the data (of which most are the icon images) and reading it into the importer script.

-The data is organized in registries and referenced by hashes.
-If e.g. two mods define the same recipe (same ingredients, recipes etc.) then the recipe data is saved only once and referenced from both mods.
-All registries are accessible through the `ExportDataService` instance.

-## Usage

-To save or load any data, the `ExportDataService` is used.
-Upon creation an adapter must be specified to actually persist the data.

-The following adapter are available:

-- **FileSystemAdapter**: This adapter stores the data in a directory on the server.
-The writable base directory must be specified in the constructor, and the adapter will manage the directory structure on its own.
-- **VoidAdapter**: This adapter voids any data and will actually not persist it.
+The data itself is saved in a single JSON file.
+The library puts this file into a zip archive, and adds all the rendered icon files to it as well, creating a single zip file as upload.
+All this is managed by the `ExportDataService`, which is the main entry point for the library.